-I, Funny: A Middle School Story (series) by James Patterson.
 Patterson has a number of middle school-themed books but this series has sent my son into fits of giggles.
-Filled with comic-style illustrations, Jamie narrates his own tale of his determination to become a stand up comic.
+Filled with comic-style illustrations, Jamie narrates his tale of his determination to become a stand up comic.
 He has a lot going on at home, but he decides to enter and win a comedy contest and won't let the judges give him the pity vote just because he is in a wheelchair.
+Ages 8 and up.

 MORE: If your kids like funny books, be sure to check out my list of 100 funny chapter books for kids